United States Marine Corps Aviation: Aviators and flight officers

 All Marine pilots and flight officers are trained and qualified as naval aviators or naval flight officers by the Navy.
 Prospective aviators receive their commissions and attend The Basic School just as all other Marine officers do, then report to Marine Aviation Training Support Group 21 to attend Aviation Preflight Indoctrination at Naval Air Station Pensacola, Florida.
 There they receive instruction in aerodynamics, aircraft engines and systems, meteorology, navigation, and flight rules and regulations.
 Following completion, they are assigned to Primary Flight Training at Marine Aviation Training Support Group 22, Naval Air Station Corpus Christi, Texas, or remain in Pensacola, Florida.
 Upon successful completion of Primary Flight Training, they select which type of aircraft they would like to fly, in accordance with the needs of the Corps.

-After selection, student aviators are assigned to Advanced Flight Training in their particular field (strike, mutli-engine, rotary, or tilt-rotor).
+After selection, student aviators are assigned to Advanced Flight Training in their particular field (strike, multi-engine, rotary, or tilt-rotor).
 Upon completion, students are designated as Naval Aviators and are awarded the Naval Aviator Insignia.
 From that point, they are trained at a Fleet Replacement Squadron for the specific aircraft they will be flying.
 A few uncommon aircraft are taught by the Navy or Air Force, or in the case of HMX-1, by the company that created the aircraft.
 After completion, aviators are assigned to their first squadron.

 Flight officers, after Aviation Preflight Indoctrination, continue their own training path by staying at Pensacola and training further in navigation and avionics.
 After Advanced NFO training, they receive their wings and are assigned to their first duty squadron.
 With the F-35 replacing the F/A-18 Hornet by 2030, the Marine Corps is no longer accepting new Naval Flight Officers.

+Student RPA pilots are trained by the Air Force and receive their wings after finishing Undergraduate RPA Pilot Training.
+Next they are assigned to an Air Force IQT squadron for follow on MQ-9A qualifications and then proceed to their first operational squadron.

 Enlisted aircrew also serve on some aircraft (mostly helicopters).
 They are trained at NAS Pensacola and are eligible to wear the Aircrew insignia.

 Marine aviators are eligible to earn medals such as the Distinguished Flying Cross for heroism in combat and the Air Medal for meritorious achievement in flight as well as the Gray Eagle Award for seniority.
 Pilots in combat have a chance to become flying aces.